NeoKuro/RTR_DXScene_SnowyCastleScene/README.md

 # RTR_DXScene_SnowyCastleScene
 Project I worked on as a part of my University Degree (Computer Games Development).
+Final grade for this coursework was: 92%

 I was required to implement a 3D "Castle" scene showing at minimum certain aspects of a castle such as towers, and that uses rendering techniques that were discussed in lectures such as; Texture Mapping and Water Effects at minimum.
 With one of; Foliage Effects, Particle Systems, and/or Lighting + Glow effects.